A Message from the Walla Walla Valley Wine Alliance

 Yes, all wineries in both Washington and Oregon require customers to wear a mask when entering and engaging in non-tasting activities.
 You may remove your mask once you are in your designated tasting area.
 All winery employees are required to wear a mask.
 If you are in need of a mask, wineries will be able to provide you one on site.

 Currently, Washington wineries can only conduct tastings outdoors (beginning July 30) for groups up to 5.
-Wineries that serve food items are able to host indoor tastings; however, group size is limited to 5 or less and all members of the party must be from the same household.
-Additionally, wineries are required to socially distance areas by six feet both inside and outside of their establishments to accommodate in-person tasting.
+Additionally, wineries are required to socially distance areas by 6 feet both inside and outside of their establishments to accommodate in-person tasting.
 Tasting bars cannot be utilized for wine tasting and guests will be asked to stay in their designated areas.
-Winery and tasting room teams are redesigning the experience to take place within your designate space and tasting flights could be pre-poured just prior to your arrival, come in carafes, or some wineries may opt to offer glass pours.
+Winery and tasting room teams are redesigning the experience to take place within your designated space and tasting flights could be pre-poured just prior to your arrival, come in carafes, or some wineries may opt to offer glass pours.
 Payments will also most likely happen tableside.

 We recommend that you check with each winery or tasting room prior to arrival.